accessibility-exchange/co-design/src/blueprint-steps/preparation-and-training-for-consultants.md

       * Disability organizations need to have enough capacity to come up with and conduct the training

-      T* raining may not be in accessible formats for the consultants
+      * Training may not be in accessible formats for the consultants

       * Disability organizations don’t want to compete with each other to provide training